bryanjhogan/trydotnet-polly/retryIfIncorrectStatusOrException.md

 ### Combining Result and Exception Based Retries
 You can combine handling of exceptions and results.

-The policy retries the request up to three times if an the result is not a success or if an exception occurred.
+The policy retries the request up to three times if the result is not a `Status.Success` or if an exception occurred.

 ``` cs --region retryIfIncorrectStatusOrException --source-file .\src\Program.cs --project .\src\PollyDemo.csproj
 ```